-After initially following Johnstone, the Human Rights Tribunal of Ontario (HRTO) rejected the approach and came up with still another test during a 2016 case involving an employee returning from a repetitive strain injury who complained that her temporary modified work hours interfered with her responsibilities to prepare evening meals for her elderly mother.
+After initially following Johnstone, the Human Rights Tribunal of Ontario (HRTO) rejected the approach and came up with still another test in the course of a 2016 case involving an employee returning from a repetitive strain injury who complained that her temporary modified work hours interfered with her responsibilities to prepare evening meals for her elderly mother.
 The test for family discrimination shouldn't be any harder or easier than the test for other forms of discrimination, according to the HRTO.
-To make out a prima facie case for family status discrimination, all an employee should have to do is meet the 3 elements required for anyother grounds of discrimination that:
+To make out a prima facie case for family status discrimination, all an employee should have to do is meet the 3 elements required for other grounds of discrimination by Moore, namely that: